ibm-cloud-docs/AnalyticsEngine/parquet-encryption.md

 ## Key management by application

-This sections shows you how to manage master key encryption by application.
+This section shows you how to manage the column encryption keys  by application.
 It explains how to provide master keys and how to write and read encrypted data using these master keys.

 ### Providing master keys